neuml/staticvectors/README.md

 ## What's wrong with the existing libraries

-Unfortunately, the tooling to use these models is aging and in some cases unmaintained.
+Unfortunately, the tooling to use word vector models is aging and in some cases unmaintained.
 The world is moving forward and these libraries are getting harder to install.

 As a concrete example, the build script for [txtai](https://github.com/neuml/txtai/blob/master/.github/workflows/build.yml#L42) often has to be modified to get FastText to work on all supported platforms.
 There are pre-compiled versions but they're often slow to support the latest version of Python or fix issues.

-This project breathes life into these models and integrates them with modern tooling such as the [Hugging Face Hub](https://huggingface.co/models) and [Safetensors](https://github.com/huggingface/safetensors).
+This project breathes life into word vector models and integrates them with modern tooling such as the [Hugging Face Hub](https://huggingface.co/models) and [Safetensors](https://github.com/huggingface/safetensors).
 While it's pure Python, it's still fast due to it's heavy usage of [NumPy](https://github.com/numpy/numpy) and [vectorization techniques](https://numpy.org/doc/stable/user/whatisnumpy.html#why-is-numpy-fast).

 This makes it easier to maintain as it's only a single install package to maintain.

 ## Installation
 The easiest way to install is via pip and PyPI